 Die casting materials

-There are four primary alloys that we usually find useful for die casting – aluminium, magnesium, copper, and zinc.
+There are four primary alloys that we usually find useful for die casting – aluminum, magnesium, copper, and zinc.

 Apart from having specific characteristics, these offer good corrosion resistance, high strength, and high thermal and electrical conductivity, making them an apt choice.